Gold hat: Function

-It is assumed that the golden hats served as religious insignia for the deities or priests of a sun cult then widespread in Central Europe.
+It is assumed that the gold hats served as religious insignia for the deities or priests of a sun cult then widespread in Central Europe.
 Their use as headgear is strongly supported by the fact that the three of four examples have a cap-like widening at the bottom of the cone, and that their openings are oval (not round), with diameters and shapes roughly equivalent to those of a human skull.
 The figural depiction of an object resembling a conical hat on a stone slab of the King's Grave at Kivik, Southern Sweden, strongly supports their association with religion and cult, as does the fact that the known examples appear to have been deposited (buried) carefully.

-Attempts to decipher the golden hats' ornamentation suggest that their cultic role is accompanied or complemented by their use as complex calendrical devices.
+Attempts to decipher the gold hats' ornamentation suggest that their cultic role is accompanied or complemented by their use as complex calendrical devices.
 Whether they were really used for such purposes, or simply presented the underlying astronomical knowledge, remains unknown.